 “Using this line of graphics, we did geotargeted campaigns on Facebook for segmented fans in each of our 10 markets, and Twitter and Instagram ads as well.
 We also created a second wave of banner ads for each of our schools, saying ‘They come to play, we come to watch.’
 They were custom banner ads for streaming using individual school imagery, so we used the same phrase but showed images of players specific to each school.”

 Hodson is waiting till the end of the month to see if it’s had an impact on the live stream, focusing specifically on subscriptions sold, unique viewers, and bottom-line revenue.
 By then, he says, all the league’s teams will have played a nice sample size of games—a full month’s worth.
-(Read more about using live streaming metrics here.)
+(Read more about the most important live streaming metrics you should track.)

 On the subject of wins and losses….